UPDATED NOVEMBER 2019

 You can view a map of the location, add the event to your calendar and see more events run by the same organiser.

-Couchsurfing – A warm community for social meetups
+Couchsurfing Events – A warm community for social meetups

-While it’s normally associated with finding a free place to sleep, CouchSurfing is also one of the most useful tools to find events and people to meet with.
+While it’s normally associated with finding a free place to sleep, CouchSurfing is also one of the best apps for local events and one of the most useful tools to find people to meet with.
 I use it whenever I travel.

 There are different ways to meet people and find events through CouchSurfing: